peter88213/curly/add-on/README.md

 * Leave the ODT file untouched, if *content.xml* contains no *fo:color="#cccccc"*, *fo:color="#000000"*, or *style:use-window-font-color="true"* tag.
 * Otherwise, Remove any tags mentioned above from *content.xml*, and replace ODT file's *content.xml*.

-This will remove any text color tags left by OOTyW's "show direct speech" command.
+This will remove any text color markup left by OOTyW's "show direct speech" command.

 ## Requirements
 * Python 3 installation (PATH must be set).